Modfwango/Modfwango/README.md

 Support
 =======

-For support with this bot's framework, open a ticket, or email me using my email address on GitHub.
+For support with this framework, join IRC at `irc.freenode.org` `#modfwango`, open a ticket, or email me using my email address on GitHub.